hlashbrooke/Camptix-Events-Calendar/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Making CampTix and The Events Calendar working in harmony for the benefit of your meetup group.
+Making CampTix and The Events Calendar work in harmony for the benefit of your meetup group.

 == Description ==